 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with hyperplasia of the vulva, which is most often squamous cell, but there are variants.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with hyperplasia of the vulva, which is most often squamous cell, but there are variants.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets in the body without damaging surrounding normal tissue.
 See also “Vulvar Dystrophy.”

 How it Works